ctbowler/quant-research/README.md

   Event-driven momentum strategy leveraging z-score thresholds and trade flow data for signal generation.

-- **IMC Prosperity Competition** https://github.com/ctbowler/prosperity3-tradingThis repository contains my trading algorithms developed for the IMC Prosperity Trading Competition.
+- **IMC Prosperity Competition** https://github.com/ctbowler/prosperity3-trading This repository contains my trading algorithms developed for the IMC Prosperity Trading Competition.
 Strategies focus on market making, volatility arbitrage, spread trading, and multi-asset momentum detection across a range    of structured products, options, and baskets.

 Each project includes Python code, visualizations, and brief write-ups focused on the core modeling techniques and their applications in trading, pricing, or risk forecasting.